cjakabos/portfolio-web/README.md

 - Send a prompt to DallE and receive an image response.

 The module is built as Micro Frontend:
-1. Left side main CloudApp-Shell as App Shell using the Maps micro frontend:
+1. Left side main CloudApp-Shell as App Shell using the OpenAI micro frontend:
 http://localhost:5001/openai
-2. Right side module federated Maps micro frontend:
+2. Right side module federated OpenAI micro frontend:
 http://localhost:5004

 ![](examples/9a.png)